Understanding the stages of female puberty

 Stage 5: development ends

 By this stage, most girls (AFAB) have regular menstrual cycles, though it may take time for these to settle down (around 2 years).
 Emotional changes are also significant during this period, as hormonal fluctuations can lead to mood swings, so it’s a good time to check in with them about this and help them with regulating how they feel.
+You may also wonder whether it's normal to be lazy during puberty, but this may be down to how they're feeling, rather than reluctance to do anything.

 At this stage, most achieve their adult height and full physical maturity, taking on a more adult appearance.
 Breasts and pubic hair also reach their adult size and form.